spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 <!--END_TABS-->

-The `dataflow-server` service will wait for a debugger to connect on port `5005` to start debugging.
+The `dataflow-server` service waits for a debugger to connect on port `5005` to start debugging.
 The following screenshot shows how to configure remote debug with IntelliJ.
-Set the `Host:` with the IP address of you local machine.
-Do not use `localhost` as it won't work inside the docker containers.
+Set the `Host:` with the IP address of your local machine.
+Do not use `localhost`, as it does not work inside the docker containers.

   <img src="../images/scdf-remote-debugging.png" alt="SCDF Remote Debug" width="100"/>

-Often while debugging, you will need to build new local `spring-cloud-dataflow-server:latest` docker image.
-You can achieve this running the following commands from the DataFlow root directory:
+Often, while debugging, you need to build a new local `spring-cloud-dataflow-server:latest` Docker image.
+You can achieve this by running the following commands from the DataFlow root directory:

 ```bash
 ./mvnw clean install -DskipTests